Zilliqa/scilla-docs/docs/source/interface.rst

 pre-determined set (which correspond to actual blockchain state variables).

-**Permitted JSON fields:** Only JSONs that differ in the ``value`` field as per the example below are permitted for now.
+**Permitted JSON fields:** Only JSONs that differ in the ``value`` field as per the example below are permitted currently.

 .. code-block:: json